TracyChacon/getting-started-with-rails-guide/README.md

 # My Rails Tutorial Project

 This project is a result of following the official Ruby on Rails Guides tutorial.
 This repository tracks my progress through the official Ruby on Rails Guides tutorial, covering fundamental Rails concepts.

-The [Getting Started with Rails Tutorial](https://guides.rubyonrails.org/getting_started.html) has the below learning objectives:

-- How to install Rails, create a new Rails application, and connect your application to a database.

-- The general layout of a Rails application.

-- The basic principles of MVC (Model, View, Controller) and RESTful design.

-- How to quickly generate the starting pieces of a Rails application.

-- How to deploy your app to production using Kamal.
+[Here is a summary of what I learned.](#challeges_learning)

 ## Technologies Used